General Practice for Children & Young People in OOHC

 Cost: RACGP members: $80, Non-members: $95

 This course is designed to provide GPs with the necessary Cardiopulmonary Resuscitation (CPR) knowledge and skills as required in the 2017 - 19 RACGP QI&CPD triennium.
-These RACGP courses are nationally accredited and are run in conjunction with ReViva First Aid.
+These RACGP courses are nationally accredited and presented by ReViva First Aid.
 Certificates in CPR are issued on completion of the respective course.

 Time: 7.30pm - 8.30pm